 - Second legend.
 According to this legend, there was once a rivalry between the beautiful and graceful Egina and the boorish giant Sarpedone.
 They couldn’t get along and started a clash.
 Egina won and could rule upon Monselice.
 During the excavation works to fix a stretch of the Monselice walls, a Latin writing was found and it said: In this place Egina, lady of this mountain, maimed Sarpedone lord of the nearby mountain.

 In any case, the first fortification on the hill, called Rocca (fortress), was built by the Byzantines (V-VI century).
 Monselice became municipality in the mid 1100.
 During 1200 became a possession of the tyrant Ezzelino III da Romano, who widened the city walls, restructured the Rocca, built the Civic Tower and the Palace of Ezzelino (now part of the castle).

 In 1300 the town is disputed between Verona and Padua, who wins in 1327.
 With the fall of the lords of Padua, however, Monselice becomes part of the Venice territory.
-The country loses its role as a hub for commerce and is transformed into a holiday location for the Venetian noble families.
+The country loses its role as a hub for commerce and became a holiday location for the Venetian noble families.

 After a short period of French domination, Monselice became part of the Austrian Empire and then, in 1866, of the Kingdom of Italy.
 Unfortunately during 1800 part of the city walls was demolished, but some long stretches are still visible.